asaddi/hardback-rs/README.md

 Each line is protected with a CRC-20 run over the current line and all previous lines.
 The CRC is encoded as 4 base-32 characters at the end of the line.
-The SHA-256 hashe of the overall file are also part of the output, though it is not used by the program when decoding.
+The SHA-256 hash of the overall file are also part of the output, though it is not used by the program when decoding.

 Finally, the only round-trip testing I've done is as follows: